YoBii/LethalMoonUnlocks/README.md

 All of these methods use the moon's original prices to match them into groups.

 - **Price**: Matches all moons that share the exact same price.
-- **PriceRange**: Matches all moons within a configurable ± price range.
+- **PriceRange**: Matches all moons within a configurable Â± price range.
 - **PriceRangeUpper**: Same as PriceRange but only considers equally or more expensive moons.

 ### Tag